redwoodjs/redwoodjs-com-archive/docs/services.md

 ## Thanks, I Hate It

-If you'd rather just handle these types of auth tasks within each individual service you can do that!
+If you'd rather just handle these types of auth tasks within each individual Service, you can!
 Just `rules.skip()` in `beforeResolver` and handle these tasks in each individual service.

-But beware: you'll need to be eternally vigilant and remember to add these checks each and every time you create a new service.
+But beware: you'll need to be eternally vigilant and remember to add these checks each and every time you create a new Service.

 ## TL;DR

-You must now export a `beforeResolver()` function in each of your services.
+You must export a `beforeResolver()` function in each of your Services.

-This function receives a single argument `rules` which you call `add` or `skip` on to build up a "specification" that provides a list of functions that will run before allowing access to the service as a GraphQL resolver.
+This function receives a single argument, `rules`, which you call `add` or `skip` on to build a "specification" that provides a list of functions that run before allowing access to the Service as a GraphQL resolver.

-The functions that you give to `rules.add()` will be sent two arguments: the first is the `name` of the service you tried to call and the second is whatever arguments were going to be passed to the service originally.
+The functions that you give to `rules.add()` will be sent two arguments: the first is the `name` of the Service you tried to call and the second is whatever arguments were going to be passed to the Service originally.

-All service functions *must* be covered by at least one rule, either in an `add()` or `skip()` call, otherwise you will see an error when calling the service as a resolver via GraphQL.
+All service functions *must* be covered by at least one rule, either in an `add()` or `skip()` call, otherwise you'll see an error when calling the Service as a resolver via GraphQL.

-Services can still call other services, in which case these rules will *not* be run.
+Services can still call other Services, in which case these rules will *not* be run.

 ### Examples

-Require authentication for every service function in a service (this is a great absolute minimum to make sure your services are not accessible via GraphQL to anyone that isn't logged in):
+Require authentication for every function in a Service (this is a great absolute minimum to make sure your Services aren't accessible via GraphQL to anyone that isn't logged in):

 ```javascript
 export const beforeResolver = (rules) => {